krestfield/docs/certdog/issuing-subca-from-microsoftca.md

 <br>

-Next we need to tell the CA to use the key usage that is provided in the request rather than add its default extension (which results in the Key Usage being non-critical)
+Next we need to tell the CA to use the key usage that is provided in the request, rather than add its default extension (which results in the Key Usage being non-critical)

 <br>

-On the CA machine, open a command prompt as Administrator and enter the following command:
+On the CA machine, open a command prompt as Administrator and run the following commands:

    ```powershell
    certutil -setreg policy\editflags -EDITF_ADDOLDKEYUSAGE